 Dr. Han’s research focuses on energy-efficient deep learning, at the intersection between machine learning and computer architecture.
 He proposed Deep Compression that can compress deep neural networks by an order of magnitude without losing the prediction accuracy.
 He designed EIE: Efficient Inference Engine, a hardware accelerator that can perform inference directly on the compressed sparse model, which saves memory bandwidth and results in significant speedup and energy saving.
 His work has been featured by TheNextPlatform, TechEmergence, Embedded Vision and O’Reilly.
 His research efforts in model compression and hardware acceleration received the Best Paper Award at ICLR’16 and the Best Paper Award at FPGA’17.
 Before joining Stanford, Song graduated from Tsinghua University.

 I joined MIT EECS as an assistant professor (MIT news).
+My recent research focus on Hardware-Centric AutoML for computation-intensive AI applications.
 I am looking for PhD students interested in deep learning and computer architecture.
-Below are the missions of HAN’s Lab:
+Below are the missions of HAN Lab:

 H: High performance, High energy efficiency Hardware